June 3rd, Year of our Fair Lord 10, Southern Border, Glitterford

 “About twenty,” he stated.

 Spade was beside him.
 Baton did not like Spade, but if he had learned anything their enemies hadn’t, it was that you worked with people you needed, whether you liked them or not.
-Private time hobbies and personal values only mattered if they affected the end of the game.
+Private hobbies only mattered if they affected the end of the game.

 “My soldiers are ready,” Spade informed him.